The Touring Plus is the same as the regular Touring model, with the addition of heart rate monitor support and a barometric pressure based altimeter.

 - Safely remove the Garmin (Eject on an Apple machine) and unplug it from the computer

 - After powering it on click the Where To? icon, then Saved then Courses.

 What File Format Should I Use?

-The Edge Touring can use either a GPX Track or a TCX.
+The Edge Touring can use either a GPX Track, FIT Course, or a TCX.
 A TCX Course has the advantage of embedding your planned route’s cuesheet.
 So, alongside Garmin’s dedicated navigation, you get beeps and text for each pre-planned cue entry in the cuesheet.
 This is especially helpful if you have custom cuesheet entries, as well as a nice double check to Garmin’s own navigation.

 The downside to a TCX file for navigation is the Virtual Partner.
 When we create a TCX Course file for a pre-planned route, we have to embed fake timestamps on each point, which is used for the virtual partner speed on the GPS unit.
 As a result, you’ll end up racing against the virtual partner.

 If you load a TCX Course or a TCX History of an uploaded ride on the site (a ride that you or someone else recorded and uploaded to our site) you will get virtual partner speeds identical to the speeds actually ridden along the ride.
 This is helpful when riding against your previous time, or someone else’s previous time.by